godotengine/godot-docs/tutorials/step_by_step/singletons_autoload.rst

 method suffices (described in :ref:`doc_scene_tree`), so this method is for more complex behaviors when switching scenes.

-First download the template from here: attachment:autoload.zip, then open it.
+First download the template from here:
+:download:`autoload.zip </files/autoload.zip>`, then open it.

 Two scenes are present, scene_a.scn and scene_b.scn on an otherwise empty project.
 Each are identical and contain a button connected to a